status-im/nimbus-eth1/lc_proxy/docs/metamask_configuration.md

 example it will be `http://127.0.0.1:8545`.
 The `Chain ID` field must be set to the chain id of the network used by the proxy.
 The chain id for Goerli is `5`.

-If everyting went smooth there should be a new network in `Networks` drop down menu.
+If everything went smooth there should be a new network in `Networks` drop down menu.

 After switching to this network it should be possible to create new accounts, and perform transfers between them.